B2.9 Multiply and divide decimal numbers by decimal numbers, in various contexts.

 \(5.6\; \times \;0.1\)

 Divide the class into teams of two students.
 Each student will fill out the chart individually, and then analyze and compare it with their teammate.
 They note their observations and differences.
-Have the class review the chart with the students, noting their observations, comments and patterns.
+Once all students have completed the task, review the chart as a group, noting student observations, comments and patterns.

 Questions To Ask